-- An Actuarial Function which is responsible for the calculation of technical provisions, the appropriateness of the methods and assumptions used in the calculation of technical provisions, for the assessment of the data used in the calculation of technical provisions, for expressing various opinions as required by the Solvency II Directive, and for contributing to the effective implementation and operation of the Company's system of risk management.
-The Actuarial Function reports to the Audit Committee and the Board of the Company on a regular basis. - An Internal Audit Function which is responsible for the evaluation of the adequacy and effectiveness of the Company's internal control system.
-The Internal Audit Function reports to the Audit Committee and the Board of the Company on a regular basis. - A Compliance Function which is responsible for advising the Company on compliance with all relevant regulations and legislation to which the Company is subject; as well as for assessing and advising on the impact of any changes in such provisions on the operations of the Company, and for the identification and assessment of compliance and regulatory risk.
+• An Actuarial Function which is responsible for the calculation of technical provisions, the appropriateness of the methods and assumptions used in the calculation of technical provisions, for the assessment of the data used in the calculation of technical provisions, for expressing various opinions as required by the Solvency II Directive, and for contributing to the effective implementation and operation of the Company's system of risk management.
+The Actuarial Function reports to the Audit Committee and the Board of the Company on a regular basis.

+- An Internal Audit Function which is responsible for the evaluation of the adequacy and effectiveness of the Company's internal control system.
+The Internal Audit Function reports to the Audit Committee and the Board of the Company on a regular basis. - A Compliance Function which is responsible for advising the Company on compliance with all regulations applicable to its regulated insurance and/or reinsurance operations; as well as for assessing and advising on the impact of any changes in such provisions on the operations of the Company, and for the identification and assessment of regulatory risk.
 The Compliance Function reports to the Risk & Compliance Committee and the Board of the Company on a regular basis. - A Risk Management Function which is responsible for the implementation of the Company's system of risk management, as well as designing and developing the Company's risk register.
 The Risk Management Function reports to the Risk & Compliance Committee and the Board of the Company on a regular basis.

-No material changes to the system of governance took place over the course of the reporting period.
+During the year, the Company established the Conduct Committee in May 2024.
+The purpose of this committee is to oversee, monitor and challenge the delivery of good customer outcomes.
+No other material changes to the system of governance took place over the course of the reporting period.
 Further detail on the system of governance of the Company, including the risk management system and Own Risk and Solvency Assessment ("ORSA"), is reported in section B.